 A decision to publish will be made only on the basis of a completed manuscript.
 In the Research Series, the Series Committee makes a recommendation on the basis of anonymous peer review.
-The actual decision to publish rests with the Director of the Migration Institute of Finland, Dr Tuomas Martikainen, or, if he is prevented, with Dr Elli Heikkilä, Director of Research.
+The actual decision to publish rests with the Director of the Migration Institute of Finland, Dr Saara Pellander or, if she is prevented, with Dr Elli Heikkilä, Research Director.